raspberrypilearning/editor-rocket-launch/en/step_9.md

 ## Now run your code

-Run your program and you should see the same exhaust trail but without the outlines.

 <div class="c-project-output">
 ![A slow animation of the smoke effect.](images/rocket_smoke.gif)
 </div>

-Confirm the observable result.
+Run your code and check that the smoke trail still appears, but without outlines.